 Steadfast support for the hospital and its mission has made the Auxiliary of Lawrence + Memorial Hospital one of the region’s most distinguished charitable organizations.

-Founded just two years after the opening of the Joseph Lawrence Free Public Hospital in 1912, the small but dedicated group of women led by Nanine Lawrence Pond has grown to include hundreds of women and men who have given thousands of hours helping L+M Hospital meet the medical needs of its patients in southeastern Connecticut.
+Founded in 1914 just two years after the opening of the Joseph Lawrence Free Public Hospital, the small but dedicated group of women led by Nanine Lawrence Pond has grown to include hundreds of women and men who have given thousands of hours helping L+M Hospital meet the medical needs of its patients in southeastern Connecticut.

-With almost 350 plus members, the Auxiliary always welcomes new members who participate in our fundraising events and support our activities through annual membership dues.
-Our most recent fundraising efforts allowed us to turn over more than $181,000 to the hospital in 2018.
+With almost 260 plus Life and Annual Members, the Auxiliary always welcomes new members who participate in our fundraising events and support our activities through annual membership dues.
+Our most recent fundraising efforts allowed us to turn over more than $600,000 to the hospital at the end of 2019.
 This provided funding for continued support of various hospital programs, benefiting patients, their families and the community.